Alabama

 Facts and Figures

-- Added 2.1 percent or $5.4 billion to the state economy from arts and cultural production
+- Added 2.3% or $7.1 billion to the state economy from arts and cultural production

-More than 30 percent of Alabama’s adults attended live music, theater, or dance performances, while nearly 8 percent attended art exhibits, according to the 2017 Survey of Public Participation in the Arts, conducted in partnership with the U.S. Census Bureau.
+Nearly 18 percent of Alabama’s adults attended live music, theater, or dance performances, while more than 19 percent visited historical sites, according to the 2022 Survey of Public Participation in the Arts, conducted in partnership with the U.S. Census Bureau.

-In addition to direct grants, the NEA supports national initiatives benefiting people across the country:
+In addition to direct grants, the NEA supports national initiatives benefiting people across the country.
+Over the last five years:

-Blue Star Museums program provided free admission to thousands of active military personnel and their families at 47 participating museums in Alabama.
+The Blue Star Museums program provided free admission to thousands of active military personnel and their families at 57 participating museums in Alabama.

-An average of 3,819 students from 64 high schools in Alabama participated in Poetry Out Loud annually.
+More than 3,882 students from 82 high schools in Alabama participated in Poetry Out Loud.

-The NEA Big Read initiative generated 36 community events in the state, involving more than 1,238 adults and students.
+The NEA Big Read program generated community events focused on reading outstanding American literature and involving more than 1,238 adults and students in Alabama.

 Alabama Fact Sheet